Yash1289/play_store_data_Eda/README.md

 ## 🚀 About Me
-I'm an aspriring data scientist who loves to `deeply` work with data
+I'm an aspiring Data Scientist who is adept in analyzing and interpreting large datasets and developing new forecasting models.
+I have strong attention to detail and a significant ability to work in team environments.

 ## 🔗 Links